 Spend Some Time Getting to Know Each Other

 The temptation will be to run through a list of rules and expectations, put away all those school supplies or start to work right away, but don’t.
 Trust us.
-This took years to refine, but we have found that the first half hour is best spent just talking and showing students who you are.
+This took years to refine, but we have found that the first half-hour is best spent just talking and showing students who you are.

 Allow your students to sit somewhere.
 Have them drop all those supplies and coats and anything else they have to one side and come to one area to sit together.
-We often sneak over the the school library (set it up with your librarian) because there’s a big seating area where we can sit in a circle together.
+We often sneak over to the school library (set it up with your librarian) because there’s a big seating area where we can sit in a circle together.

 If you’ve ever had a community circle or class meeting, this is sort of like that.
 We choose a question we want everyone to answer.
 We use a talking stick or item.
 Only the person with the item can speak.
 We pass the item around the circle.
 Students can choose not to answer when it’s their turn, but we always come back to them later to see if they want to answer.
 Sometimes students are shy.
 Possible questions might be: